Precession Relaxation of Viscoelastic Oblate Rotators: Outline of the method

 According to the equation (\ref{E}),

 with averaging over the forcing period (the precession timescale).
 So we are left with

-Assume that the body radiates away all the heat it obtains through insolation.$\,$\footnote{~Here we neglect the YORP effect.
-However, there exist situations where rotational dynamics is defined by combination of YORP with inelastic relaxation -- see \cite{breiter+2011}, \cite{breitermurawiecka2015}, and references therein.} So the overall heat influx, $\,\langle\Delta Q\rangle\,$, is negative, for it is equal to minus the heat dissipated through friction:
+Assume that the body radiates away all the heat it obtains from insolation.$\,$\footnote{~Here we neglect the YORP effect.
+However, there exist situations where rotational dynamics is defined by combination of YORP with inelastic relaxation -- see \cite{breiter+2011}, \cite{breitermurawiecka2015}, and references therein.} So the overall heat influx, $\,\langle\Delta {\cal{Q}}\rangle\,$, is negative, for it is equal to minus the heat dissipated by friction:

 The former and the latter formulae, together, yield: